From a studio in North London, Flowers and Foliage was launched in late 2016 by Alexandra Noble.

 During her time at Luciano Giubbilei Design, Alexandra studied for an RHS Level 2 qualification in Horticulture and also undertook freelance illustration commissions which have featured in issues of Gardens Illustrated.

 As well as running Flowers & Foliage, Alexandra now spends her time working on a freelance basis for numerous garden designers as well as for The RHS.
 In addition to the aforementioned undertakings, Alexandra is presently designing and overseeing a handful of gardens on a self-employed basis.
-She also spends time working as a volunteer gardener for Maggie's West London Centre.

 See www.alexandranoble.com for futher information